 Knowledge of 1974 Privacy Act is required as use of patient record is an integral part of the position and privacy of individuals must be protected to the fullest.

 Ability to maintain quality safety and infection control standards.

 SCF programs are established for the purpose of serving a primary population comprised of Alaska Natives who are affiliated with the Cook Inlet Region Inc. (CIRI), and Alaska Natives and American Indians within SCF’s geographical service area.
 Employees should have a thorough understanding of the cultures and the needs of the CIRI members, and of the general culture and needs of Alaska Natives and American Indians.
 Such knowledge is critical in order to ensure the achievement of the mission and vision of SCF: working together with the Native community to provide the best services with Native staff who value the family and family wellness as the heart of the Native community.

-· Employee may be exposed to: outdoor weather conditions (under 1/3 time).
+· Employee may be exposed to: hazardous waste (under 1/3 time).

 Age and Customer-Owner Population(s) Served:

 · Infant (29 days- less than 1 year)